yashmanje/SQLproject/README.md

 </br>

-# for using the correspondind database we use 'USE' command
+# for using the corresponding database we use 'USE' command
 ex --USE customer